Assistant Professor of Psychology,

 University of Connecticut

-I'm currently a doctoral candidate at the University of Connecticut with an expected graduation date of May, 2020.
+I'm a recent graduate of the Social Psychology program at the University of Connecticut.
 In August, I will be joining the faulty at Ursinus College.
 My research broadly focuses on the experiences of individuals with marginalized identities: how they interpret and react to reminders of stigma, and the downstream health consequences of this process.
 I use multiple methodologies in my work, including classic social psychological measures of behavior and self-report, neurological markers of attention and executive function (ERPs), and cardiac measures of arousal (HRV).
 Together, this integration allows me to take a larger systems approach to the stress of stigma.